If you're considering applying for the Insurance Practitioner Apprenticeship programme, these are the steps you'll need to take.

 First things first, you will need to register your details to join the list of interested candidates.
 Once you do this, we will be able to notify you as soon as employers come on board so you can be one of the first in with your application.

 In addition, when you register your details, we’ll send you useful information on writing a great CV, building a solid personal online brand and how to conduct yourself in an insurance interview.

-You'll be able to register your interest through earnandlearn.ie in the coming months.
+You'll be able to register your interest through earnandlearn.ie.

 2. Check the entry requirements

 As the Insurance Practitioner Apprenticeship is a level 8 honours degree programme, there are entry requirements you must meet for entry to the course.
 These vary depending on whether you’re under 23 or if you have worked in the insurance industry previously.

 Aside from the academic entry requirements, individual employers may have specific entry requirements too – for example, they may be looking for someone with exceptional interpersonal or communication skills.

 All apprentices must be at least 18 years of age to enter the programme.

 The Insurance Practitioner Apprenticeship involves a choice of two separate streams – general insurance or life insurance/financial advice.